 After our Application team has processed your application, they will reach out to you directly to discuss the best next steps for your unique situation.
 This will depend on if the animal you are interested in fostering to adopt is already in rescue or if you are joining our foster team with the intention of adopting an animal that may be in need in the future.

-Next, you will likely be asked to submit a foster application.
-While similar to the adoption application you previously submitted, a foster application is necessary as it is your first step to becoming an approved foster parent with our organization.
+Next, you will likely be asked to submit a foster signup form.
+While similar to the adoption application you previously submitted, a foster signup form is necessary as it is your first step to becoming a Ruff Start foster parent.

-After submission of a foster application, you will be contacted by a Foster Coordinator and begin your foster training.
+After submission of a foster signup form, you will be contacted by a Foster Coordinator and begin your foster training.
 This training includes watching a video and taking a quiz to ensure you understand the fostering process as well as what to expect before starting your journey.

 Step 3: Bringing Home a Foster Animal

-Once you finish your foster training, you are considered an approved foster home through our rescue.
+Once you finish your foster training, you are now a Ruff Start foster home.

 If you have indicated interest in a specific animal who is already a part of our foster to adopt program, you will be given unique instructions regarding their pick-up date and time, veterinary needs prior to adoption, and projected timeline before adoption can be made official if all works out.